leducp/KickCAT/lib/kickmsg/README.md

 Lock-free shared-memory messaging library for inter-process communication.

-KickMsg provides MPMC publish/subscribe over POSIX shared memory with zero-copy receive, per-subscriber ring isolation, and crash resilience — all without locks or kernel-mediated synchronization on the hot path.
+KickMsg provides MPMC publish/subscribe over shared memory with zero-copy receive, per-subscriber ring isolation, and crash resilience — all without locks or kernel-mediated synchronization on the hot path.

 ## Features